openjdk/panama-foreign/doc/panama_ffi.md

 ### Symbol lookups

 The first ingredient of any foreign function support is a mechanism to lookup symbols in native libraries.
-In traditional Java/JNI, this is done via the `System::loadLibrary` and `System::load` methods, which internally map into calls to `dlopen`.
-Unfortunately, these methods do not provide a way for clients to obtain the address associated with a given library symbol.
+In traditional Java/JNI, this is done via the `System::loadLibrary` and `System::load` methods.
+Unfortunately, these methods do not provide a way for clients to obtain the *address* associated with a given library symbol.
 For this reason, the Foreign Linker API introduces a new abstraction, namely `SymbolLookup` (similar in spirit to a method handle lookup), which provides capabilities to lookup named symbols; we can obtain a symbol lookup in 2 different ways <a href="#1"><sup>1</sup></a>:

 * `SymbolLookup::loaderLookup` — creates a symbol lookup which can be used to search symbols in all the libraries loaded by the caller's classloader (e.g. using `System::loadLibrary` or `System::load`)
 * By obtaining a `CLinker` instance.
 In fact, `CLinker` implements the `SymbolLookup` interface, and can be used to look up platform-specific symbols in the standard C library.